collinedwa/collinedwa/collin-edwards-resume.md

 </div>

 #### Scholarly Literature Search | 2022:
 Python-based web scraping tool that retrieves information from studies listed on PubMed (title, author, abstract, citations, URL) and compiles it into a table which can then be exported as a .csv file.
+Updated with simple HTML front-end.

 <div align="right">
 http://www.github.com/collinedwa/scholarly-literature-search